Wendell Wilkie Gunn: White House & Government Service

 While giving a commencement address at the University of North Alabama in 2017, Gunn related the events that led to his going to work in the White House during the Reagan Administration.
 Sitting in a snow bound commuter train during the 1976 presidential campaign, he was inspired to write a letter criticizing then candidate Governor Ronald Reagan's electoral strategy with minorities.
-That letter brought Gunn to the attention of Jack Kemp, who recruited him to work in the White House.
-In 1982.
-Gunn notes that although he initially turned down the offer to join the administration he was later persuaded during a White House visit by a personal overture from President Reagan.
-As a Special Assistant to the President for Policy Development, Gunn served as Assistant Director for Commerce and Trade within the Office of Policy Development.
+That letter brought Gunn to the attention of Jack Kemp.
+In 1982, although reluctant, Gunn was persuaded to join the administration during a White House visit by a personal overture from President Reagan.
+As a Special Assistant to the President for Policy Development, Gunn served as assistant director for Commerce and Trade within the Office of Policy Development.
 He also served as Executive Secretary of the Cabinet Council on Commerce and Trade.
 Gunn worked in the White House until 1984.
 Following service in the White House, Gunn worked as an economic consultant and was considered for an appointment to the Federal Reserve Board in 1985.

 After the election of George H.W.
-Bush in 1988 and Jack Kemp’s appointment as Secretary of Housing and Urban Development, Gunn was chosen as Kemp’s Chief of Staff, a role he held until 1990.
-Subsequently, Gunn was a Vice President at MetLife Pension & Investments until 1996.
-After leaving MetLife, Gunn founded and served as Managing Director of Gunn Solutions of Stamford, CT, an Information technology consulting company to institutional investment managers.
+Bush in 1988 and Jack Kemp's appointment as Secretary of Housing and Urban Development, Gunn was chosen as Kemp's Chief of Staff, a role he held until 1990.
+Subsequently, Gunn was a vice president at MetLife Pension & Investments until 1996.
+After leaving MetLife, Gunn founded and served as managing director of Gunn Solutions of Stamford, CT, an Information technology consulting company to institutional investment managers.

 Awards, Distinction, & Legacy

-Gunn served as a member of the GOP Economic Advisory Council from 1976-1980 and on the Republican National Committee's Advisory Council on Economic Affairs and Subcommittee on Tax Policy and Monetary Affairs.
-Gunn was as a member of the Board of Directors of the New Coalition for Economic and Social Change and a member of the Advisory Board of the Lincoln Institute for Research and Education.
+Gunn served as a member of the GOP Economic Advisory Council from 1976 to 1980 and on the Republican National Committee's Advisory Council on Economic Affairs and Subcommittee on Tax Policy and Monetary Affairs.
+Gunn was as a member of the Board of Directors of the New Coalition for Economic and Social Change and a member of the advisory board of the Lincoln Institute for Research and Education.
 In 2013, Gunn was chosen as the Convocation Speaker at his alma mater, the University of North Alabama and participated in special events commemorating the integration of the institution fifty years earlier.
 In 2017, Gunn was chosen to make the Commencement address at the spring graduation ceremonies at UNA and received an Honorary Doctorate of Humane Letters in recognition of his extraordinary lifetime achievements.
 The UNA Board of Trustees resolution awarding the Honorary Doctorate reads in part that “Gunn epitomizes the traits of perseverance and integrity that cross social, racial, and cultural backgrounds that the University desires for all students as a means to academic and future success.”
 At a ceremony on March 14, 2018, the University of North Alabama renamed the prominently located Student Commons Building the Wendell W. Gunn University Commons Building.
 Gunn is currently researching the context and historical background that led to the integration of Florence State College.